A Complete Guide to Churn Prevention: 14 Strategies to Reduce Customer Churn

 - Examine your best users.
 Notice the features they use the most and what their personas have in common, then use this information to draft your ideal customer profiles and the features that will appeal to them the most.

-- Checklists, modals, and interactive walkthroughs help you guide new users through your product.
+- Checklists, modals, and interactive walkthroughs help you guide new users through your product and reduce churn.

 - User satisfaction and sentiment surveys (like NPS) are effective for revealing what customers think about your tool and areas that you need to work on.